youssefalaoui2000/RAG-EnhancedQA/README.md

   - **Query Decomposition**: We split the original query into two or three sub-questions using our generative model and performed retrieval on those sub-questions.
 - We observed that these two methods retrieved **complementary documents** in terms of relevance.
 To leverage their synergy, we **combined** the results from both approaches.
 - Finally, we applied **document reranking** using the **cross-encoder ms-marco-MiniLM-L-6-v** to refine the ranking of retrieved passages.

-## Example
-For instance, given the question:

-> What type of bonds are used to form branches in glycogen?

-Instead of generating the answer directly, the RAG approach first retrieves relevant passages.
-One example passage is:

-> **Glycogen Structure and Function**: Glycogen is a molecular polymer of glucose used for energy storage.
-It is composed of linear chains of glucose molecules linked by α-1,4-glycosidic bonds, with branches formed off the chain via α-1,6-glycosidic bonds.
-The branches provide additional "free ends" for linear chains, allowing for faster glucose release.

-Using this passage, the model generates the following answer:

-> α-1,6-glycosidic bonds

 ## Output
 The final output of our model is a CSV file containing two columns: